Brightify/DataMapper/README.md

 }
 ```

-In `serialize` set data you want to serialize (it does not have to be everything) to `SerializableData` (see SerializableData chapter).
+Allows object conforming to this protocol to be serialized to `SupportedType` using `ObjectMapper`.
+In `serialize` set data you want to serialize (it does not have to be everything) to `SerializableData` (see [SerializableData](#serializabledata)).

-Warning: This method can easily break thread safety if serialized data are mutable (immutability and structs are your friend here).
+Warning: This method can easily break thread safety if serialized data are mutable (immutability and structs are your friends here).

 #### Mappable

-`Mappable` protocol combines both `Deserializable` and `Serializable`.
-It is specified as:

 ```Swift
 protocol Mappable: Serializable, Deserializable {